 Southern Resident killer whales

-With only about 76 remaining, Southern Resident killer whales are critically endangered and are facing an imminent threat.
+With only 75 remaining, Southern Resident killer whales are critically endangered and are facing an imminent threat.
 Learn about what we are doing to help them.

 - Southern and northern resident killer whales need your help